ap0cene/XRPL-Metaphysical-NFT/README.md

 - `/nfc-integration`: [Read about NFC Integration](nfc-integration/README.md)

-- `/metadata-management`: This is where you'll find the code for handling NFT metadata and pushing it to Arweave.
+- `/src/arweave.js`: This is where you'll find the code for handling NFT metadata and pushing it to Arweave.

-- `/nft-minting`: This directory holds the XRPL SDK-based code for minting NFTs that point to the Arweave metadata.
+- `/src/mint.js`: This file holds the XRPL SDK-based code for minting NFTs that point to the Arweave metadata.

 ## How to Contribute